New alleles for complex cell labeling

 An intersectional, triple recombinase-responsive labeling system

 To improve on current reporter labeling strategies that employ, at most, two recombinases (Cre and Flp, typically), Dr. Jensen’s team created a new strain that carries a reporter allele that will label cells defined by the overlapping expression of up to three different recombinases, (B6.Cg-Gt(ROSA)26Sortm1.1(CAG-tdTomato,-EGFP)Pjen/J - stock number 026930).
 This allele, which they term RC::RFLTG, is targeted to the Gt(ROSA)26Sor locus, and contains sequentially: 1.) a rox-flanked stop codon; 2.) an FRT-flanked stop codon; 3.) a loxP-flanked tdTomato –STOP sequence; 4.) eGFP, Woodchuck Hepatitis Virus Posttranscriptional Regulatory Element (WPRE), and poly(A) posttranscriptional sequences.
-In this system, only cells that express both of the two genes whose promoters are driving Dre and Flp recombinase expression are labelled with red fluorescing tdTomato.
+In this system, only cells that express both of the two genes whose promoters are driving Dre and Flp recombinase expression are labeled with red fluorescing tdTomato.
 When these mice are then bred to a mouse expressing Cre recombinase, tdTomato fluorescence switches to eGFP green fluorescence in the cells that also express the gene that drives cre expression.
 Of note, Flp- or Dre-deleted alleles derived from RC::RFLTG mice (stock numbers 026931 and 026932 respectively), are available also that can be used as double gene reporters.

 To demonstrate the utility of their new intersectional reporter allele, the researchers crossed the reporter-bearing mice with recombinase-expressing strains in order to label neural subpopulations in the noradrenergic system.
 In mice that were quadruple heterozygous for RC::RFLTG, En1dre, DbhFlp, and Gal-cre, eGFP and tdTomato labeled distinct subsets of noradrenergic neurons throughout the locus coerulus.
 These neural subsets historically have been difficult to label with such specificity, but the intersectional labeling based on the trio of noradrenergic-specific promoters significantly improved their resolution.
 Further, labeling was observed along the full length of the neurons’ axonal processes, revealing faithfully their organization within the tissue and their projections.
 The researchers also demonstrated that this labeling approach is compatible with current tissue clearing techniques that render tissues optically transparent, a benefit that may allow for facile three-dimensional reconstruction of cell locations within tissues.